Third Memorable Fancy (2019)

 Performed at Wesleyan University World Music Hall 12.6.17

-Clara Babbott-Ward (bassoon), Marie Boussard (flute), Ian Davis (surge protector), Jordan Dykstra (viola), James Falzone (organ), William Freudenheim (french horn), Ben Klausner (bass), Tyshawn Sorey (trombone), Lisa Stein (cello), Alex Waterman (cello), and Suhail Yusuf (sarangi)
+Clara Babbott-Ward (bassoon), Marie Boussard (flute), Ian Davis (surge protector), Jordan Dykstra (viola), J.P.A.
+Falzone (organ), William Freudenheim (french horn), Ben Klausner (bass), Tyshawn Sorey (trombone), Lisa Stein (cello), Alex Waterman (cello), and Suhail Yusuf (sarangi)

 performed by Ali Jones (cello) and Ian Davis (casio)